Palli-Moon/ticketing/README.md

 - `docker run busybox` downloads (if needed), creates the container and runs it.
 - `docker run busybox COMMAND` same as above but runs with default command.
+- `docker run -d busybox` same as above but runs in background.
 - `docker ps` list running containers.
 - `docker ps --all` list all containers.
 - `docker create busybox` creates container and returns id.
 Does not run it.